simonakom/birthday-countdown/README.md

 ## Welcome!

-This is a simple React application - created using React Vite, Tailwind, Css
+This is a Countdown React application - created using React Vite, Tailwind, Css

 Preview - <a href="https://simonakom.github.io/birthday-countdown/dist/index.html" style="font-size:small;">here</a>